Alignment Healthcare (NASDAQ:ALHC) Given New $36.00 Price Target at Raymond James

-Alignment Healthcare (NASDAQ:ALHC) had its target price upped by Raymond James from $30.00 to $36.00 in a report published on Tuesday, Price Targets.com reports.
-They currently have an outperform rating on the stock.
+Alignment Healthcare (NASDAQ:ALHC) had its price target hoisted by Raymond James from $30.00 to $36.00 in a research report released on Monday, Benzinga reports.
+Raymond James currently has an outperform rating on the stock.

-ALHC has been the subject of several other reports.
-The Goldman Sachs Group started coverage on shares of Alignment Healthcare in a research report on Monday, April 26th.
-They issued a neutral rating and a $25.00 price objective for the company.
-UBS Group started coverage on shares of Alignment Healthcare in a research report on Monday, April 26th.
-They issued a neutral rating and a $28.00 price objective for the company.
-Piper Sandler started coverage on shares of Alignment Healthcare in a research report on Monday, April 26th.
-They issued an overweight rating and a $30.00 price objective for the company.
-Morgan Stanley started coverage on shares of Alignment Healthcare in a research report on Monday, April 26th.
-They issued an overweight rating and a $36.00 price objective for the company.
-Finally, Bank of America started coverage on shares of Alignment Healthcare in a research report on Monday, April 26th.
-They issued a neutral rating and a $29.00 price objective for the company.
+Several other brokerages also recently commented on ALHC.
+UBS Group assumed coverage on Alignment Healthcare in a report on Monday, April 26th.
+They set a neutral rating and a $28.00 target price on the stock.
+Bank of America assumed coverage on Alignment Healthcare in a report on Monday, April 26th.
+They set a neutral rating and a $29.00 target price on the stock.
+Piper Sandler started coverage on Alignment Healthcare in a report on Monday, April 26th.
+They set an overweight rating and a $30.00 target price on the stock.
+Morgan Stanley started coverage on Alignment Healthcare in a research note on Monday, April 26th.
+They issued an overweight rating and a $36.00 price objective on the stock.
+Finally, The Goldman Sachs Group started coverage on Alignment Healthcare in a research note on Monday, April 26th.
+They issued a neutral rating and a $25.00 price objective on the stock.
 Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-Alignment Healthcare presently has an average rating of Buy and an average price target of $30.67.
+Alignment Healthcare presently has a consensus rating of Buy and an average price target of $30.67.

-In related news, Director Warburg Pincus Llc sold 716,624 shares of the business’s stock in a transaction that occurred on Tuesday, April 6th.
-The shares were sold at an average price of $16.83, for a total transaction of $12,060,781.92.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, insider Michael Curtis Foster sold 50,843 shares of the business’s stock in a transaction that occurred on Tuesday, April 6th.
+The stock was sold at an average price of $16.83, for a total value of $855,687.69.
+Following the transaction, the insider now owns 1,132,692 shares in the company, valued at approximately $19,063,206.36.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
 Also, CFO Robert Thomas Freeman sold 38,919 shares of the business’s stock in a transaction that occurred on Tuesday, April 6th.
-The stock was sold at an average price of $16.83, for a total transaction of $655,006.77.
-Following the transaction, the chief financial officer now owns 223,347 shares of the company’s stock, valued at approximately $3,758,930.01.
+The stock was sold at an average price of $16.83, for a total value of $655,006.77.
+Following the completion of the transaction, the chief financial officer now owns 223,347 shares in the company, valued at approximately $3,758,930.01.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 806,386 shares of company stock valued at $13,571,476 over the last 90 days.
+Insiders have sold a total of 806,386 shares of company stock valued at $13,571,476 over the last three months.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-General Atlantic LLC bought a new position in shares of Alignment Healthcare during the 1st quarter worth approximately $1,673,887,000.
-TD Asset Management Inc. bought a new position in shares of Alignment Healthcare during the 1st quarter worth approximately $2,404,000.
-Laurion Capital Management LP bought a new position in shares of Alignment Healthcare during the 1st quarter worth approximately $548,000.
-Brown Advisory Inc. bought a new position in shares of Alignment Healthcare during the 1st quarter worth approximately $34,185,000.
-Finally, Sei Investments Co. bought a new position in shares of Alignment Healthcare during the 1st quarter worth approximately $314,000.
+Several hedge funds and other institutional investors have recently made changes to their positions in the company.
+General Atlantic LLC purchased a new position in shares of Alignment Healthcare in the 1st quarter worth approximately $1,673,887,000.
+Warburg Pincus LLC purchased a new position in Alignment Healthcare in the first quarter valued at approximately $543,924,000.
+Price T Rowe Associates Inc. MD purchased a new position in Alignment Healthcare in the first quarter valued at approximately $164,909,000.
+BlackRock Inc. purchased a new position in Alignment Healthcare in the first quarter valued at approximately $41,414,000.
+Finally, Brown Advisory Inc. purchased a new position in Alignment Healthcare in the first quarter valued at approximately $34,185,000.

 Alignment Healthcare Company Profile